 Screen: 6.5-inch, 720 x 1600 pixels, IPS LCD

 Battery: Li-Po 5,000 mAh battery, non-removable, reverse charging

 OS: Android 9.0 (Pie), ColorOS 6.1

 With a huge 5,000mAh battery, the Oppo A5 2020 edition is a great buy for those who are after an affordable phone that can last them the whole day or two without a recharge.
 How does it fare?
 Well, in real-life tests, some users have got to watch shows in over 1 and a half-hour on full brightness, and the battery merely dropped only 12%.
 That's great news for anyone who's sticky with their phone.
-That's probably thanks to the LCD screen too which isn't demanding of battery.
+And it's all thanks to the LCD screen which isn't demanding of battery.